Preskoči na sadržaj

 You seem to be using Sphinx for your teaching materials, right?
 As far as I can see, it doesn't have an online WYSIWYG editor.
 I would be interested in comparison of your solution with e.g. MediaWiki.

-While the advantages and disadvantages of static site generators, when compared to content management systems, have been written about and discussed already, I will outline our reasons for the choice of Sphinx below.
+While the advantages and the disadvantages of static site generators, when compared to content management systems, have been written about and discussed already, I will outline our reasons for the choice of Sphinx below.
 Many of the points have probably already been presented elsewhere.

 Enabling HTTP/2, HTTPS, and going HTTPS-only on inf2